 Tim Montgomery: Many organizations were forced to bring their digital and contact center teams into the same conversation.
 In most organizations, both teams are looking at the same problem, but through a different lens.
 IT is building customer self-service solutions and the call center is looking for ways to get creative with their legacy call processing tools.
 The post-pandemic contact center environment will require organizations to create digital strategies from the inside out with a focus on giving our support agents easy-to-use tools, just like the ones we provide to our customers.
 We often see transactions handled in contact centers that can be easily completed by customers online.
 Customers can quickly teach themselves how to process routine transactions and get answers to their questions within seconds.
 But when they come into the call center, that same transaction can take several minutes to process, which takes valuable time away from the customer.
 Also, consider the training time for the agent—several weeks for agents vs. several minutes for the customer.
 Our future digital strategies will be even more focused on internal solutions vs. external solutions.

 Toby Parrish: For Televerde, our transition to readiness wasn’t an issue.
 Our delivery and performance have actually improved.
-As an organization with 10 global engagement centers, three of which operate inside prison facilities, we have robust contingency plans that are always ready to go at any time.
+As an organization with 10 global engagement centers, seven of which operate inside prison facilities, we have robust contingency plans that are always ready to go at any time.
 We also began to heavily invest in our infrastructure a little more than one year ago and to transform our MarTech stack from homegrown to best-of-breed.
 These combined efforts enabled us to successfully pivot when we needed to.

 In terms of the business community overall, the pandemic was a wake-up call.
 It exposed a lack of digital readiness across many organizations.
 Companies weren’t as far along in their digital transformation as they may have thought they were, and that became clear when the time came to pivot and they couldn’t.